-New baseball netting recommendations will be rolled out by the Major League Baseball (MLB) at the 2016 season.
-Although this offers fans some protection, it is clearly not enough.
+The Major League Baseball (MLB) will roll out new baseball netting recommendations during the 2016 season.
+Although this offers fans some protection, it is not enough.
 Several instances of spectators being injured by foul balls at MLB games in 2015 led the sports body to improve safety in the ballpark.
 Many venues previously replaced the old cyclone fence with netting to give watchers a clearer view of the action.
 A New York Times article at the end of last year outlined some of the changes announced by Commissioner Rob Manfred.
 As per the new policy:

 • Teams must find ways to educate fans about the dangers of sitting too close